-We are named as a defendant in approximately 510 Byetta product liability lawsuits in the U.S. involving approximately 890 plaintiffs.
-Approximately 90 of these lawsuits, covering about 470 plaintiffs, are filed in California state court and coordinated in a Los Angeles Superior Court.
-Approximately 415 lawsuits, covering about 415 plaintiffs, are filed in federal court, the majority of which are coordinated in a multi-district litigation in the U.S. District Court for the Southern District of California.
+We are named as a defendant in approximately 510 Byetta product liability lawsuits in the U.S. involving approximately 860 plaintiffs.
+Approximately 85 of these lawsuits, covering about 435 plaintiffs, are filed in California state court and coordinated in a Los Angeles Superior Court.
+Approximately 420 lawsuits, covering about 425 plaintiffs, are filed in federal court, the majority of which are coordinated in an MDL in the U.S. District Court for the Southern District of California.
 The remaining approximately five lawsuits, representing about five plaintiffs, are in various state courts.
-Approximately 465 of the lawsuits, involving approximately 700 plaintiffs, contain allegations that Byetta caused or contributed to the plaintiffs' cancer (primarily pancreatic cancer or thyroid cancer).
+Approximately 470 of the lawsuits, involving approximately 710 plaintiffs, contain allegations that Byetta caused or contributed to the plaintiffs' cancer (primarily pancreatic cancer or thyroid cancer); most others allege Byetta caused or contributed to pancreatitis.
 The federal and state trial courts granted summary judgment in favor of us and co-defendants on the claims alleging pancreatic cancer; those rulings are being appealed by the plaintiffs.
 We are aware of approximately 10 additional claimants who have not yet filed suit.
 These additional claims allege damages for pancreatic cancer or thyroid cancer.
 We believe these lawsuits and claims are without merit and are prepared to defend against them vigorously.